Jason Eichenholz Ph.D.

 Scott is active as an Officer and Director in regional and state technology and economic policy organizations.
 In addition to his governance roles, Scott provides leadership in the areas of science, technology & innovation policy strategy & execution for national/state/regional organizations, venture capital firms; major corporations.
 He is active in state/region economic/cluster development policy & program strategy and management.

 Scott has a BS in MIS from Penn State University

 Director of Research & Development

-Matt joined the OPI team in 2013 in search of product development projects with real commercial impact.
+Matt joined the OPI team at the beginning in search of product development projects with real commercial impact.
 He has surveyed technology markets and lead product development teams to deliver on OPI projects.

 Prior to joining OPI, Matt conducted research into the integration and fabrication of chip-scale photonic devices at CREOL, the College of Optics at the University of Central Florida.
 His scope of work at UCF included the full range of semiconductor fabrication – thin film growth and deposition, lithography, and packaging.

 As a volunteer in the technology community, Matt is a Steering Committee member of the National Photonics Initiative and chairs the NPI Taskforce on Education & Workforce Development.
-He is a member of OSA, The Optical Society’s Public Policy Committee, and has been an active force in representing the high-tech community’s interests in Washington D.C. since 2008.
+He is also Chair The Optical Society’s Public Policy Committee, and has been an active force in representing the high-tech community’s interests in Washington D.C. since 2008.

 Matt has a M.S. and Ph.D in Optics from CREOL – University of Central Florida and a B.S. in Physics from Rensselaer Polytechnic Institute.